39.8% of the resident workers (Accommodation and Food Services) in The Hills Shire have qualifications, compared to 42.7% for New South Wales.

 |Resident workers qualifications|

-Analysis of the qualifications of the resident workers (Accommodation and Food Services) in The Hills Shire in 2016 compared to New South Wales shows that there was a lower proportion of people holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of people with no formal qualifications.
+Analysis of the qualifications of the resident workers (Accommodation and Food Services) in The Hills Shire in 2016 compared to New South Wales shows that there was a lower proportion of resident holding formal qualifications (Bachelor or higher degree; Advanced Diploma or Diploma; or Vocational qualifications), and a higher proportion of males with no formal qualifications.

 Overall, 39.8% of the resident workers (Accommodation and Food Services) held educational qualifications, and 58.2% had no qualifications, compared with 42.7% and 54.7% respectively for New South Wales.

-- A larger percentage of resident workers (Accommodation and Food Services) with Bachelor or Higher degrees (16.6% compared to 15.1%)
+- A larger percentage of resident workers (Accommodation and Food Services) with No qualification (58.2% compared to 54.7%)

-- A larger percentage of resident workers (Accommodation and Food Services) with Advanced Diploma or Diplomas (11.6% compared to 10.0%)
+- A larger percentage of resident workers (Accommodation and Food Services) with Bachelor or Higher degree (16.6% compared to 15.1%)